-- 1. Exhibitor may enter one exhibit per class. - 2.
-Entries are entered 8 a.m. to noon, first day of the Anderson County Fair. - 3.
-Food product must be in a standard or wide mouth pint or quart canning jar; no mayonnaise jars accepted.
-Jelly, jams, butters, preserves, may be exhibited in half-pint jars.
+- jar; no mayonnaise jars accepted.
+Jelly, jams, butters, preserves may be exhibited in half-pint jars.
 Rings must be free of rust.
-Judges have the right to open a jar during the judging process. - Exhibits must be labeled with product name, method of processing (pressure canner or water bath canner), and processing time.
+Judges have the right to open a jar during the judging process. - 4.
+Exhibits must be labeled with product name, method of processing (pressure canner or water bath canner), and processing time.
 Labels are available at Extension Office before fair or at time of entering product. - 5.
-USDA Home Canning Guidelines and So Easy to Preserve 5th edition 2006, will be used for proper processing requirements. - 6.
-To receive a Preserving Award sponsored by Jarden Home Brands; food must be in matching jars and lids.
+USDA Home Canning Guidelines and So Easy to Preserve, 5th edition 2006, will be used for proper processing requirements. - 6.
+To receive a Preserving Award sponsored by Newell Brands, food must be in matching jars and lids.
+Proof of pectin purchase in the form of a receipt or product UPC must be submitted with entry.